OpenGL: Alternative implementations

-Apple deprecated OpenGL in iOS 12 and macOS 10.14 Mojave in favor of Metal, but it is still available as of macOS 14 Sonoma (including on Apple silicon devices).
+Apple deprecated OpenGL in iOS 12 and macOS 10.14 Mojave in favor of Metal, but it is still available as of macOS 15 Sequoia (including on Apple silicon devices).
 The latest version supported for OpenGL is 4.1 from 2011.
 A proprietary library from Molten – authors of MoltenVK – called MoltenGL, can translate OpenGL calls to Metal.

 There are several projects that attempt to implement OpenGL on top of Vulkan.
 The Vulkan backend for Google's ANGLE achieved OpenGL ES 3.1 conformance in July 2020.
 The Mesa3D project also includes such a driver, called Zink.

 Microsoft's Windows 11 on Arm added support for OpenGL 3.3 via GLon12, an open source OpenGL implementation on top DirectX 12 via Mesa Gallium.

 Vulkan

 Vulkan, formerly named the "Next Generation OpenGL Initiative" (glNext), is a ground-up redesign effort to unify OpenGL and OpenGL ES into one common API that will not be backwards compatible with existing OpenGL versions.

 The initial version of Vulkan API was released on February 16, 2016.